 Do you know who they are?
-You’re likely holding their product in your hand.
+You’re very possibly holding their Apple product in your hand.

-Curiosity and education: we know now that they work hand-in-hand.
+Curiosity and education: we know they work hand-in-hand.

-A good long while ago, a curious artist and scientist wondered why the shifts in constellations occurred.
+A good long while ago, there was also a curious artist and scientist who wondered why the shifts in constellations occurred.
 The church didn’t like his conclusion.